 About

 For over twenty years I've worked where games, 3D and brand meet.
 Shipping titles at studios, running agencies, shaping how platforms look for millions of creators.
 That's been the through-line.
+Orby is where that background landed — a passion project I built mostly on my own.

 I'm Stellan Johansson, a Swedish creative director and brand designer with a background spanning 3D, motion, UI and visual identity.